-8.1 SETTLEMENT OFFER
+8.1 Settlement Offer

 Enforcement Counsel and Respondent may agree on a Settlement Offer, in the form of a proposed Consent Order, that would resolve an investigation, Complaint, or Petition.
 The parties must file with the DEC a Notice of Settlement Offer within two business days of reaching agreement on the Settlement Offer.
 If Enforcement Counsel filed a Complaint, then a Notice of Settlement Offer stays the Article 3 deadline for Respondent to file an Answer and the relevant Article 10.3 deadlines.
+If Enforcement Counsel filed a Fitness Notice, then a Notice of Settlement Offer stays the Article 5.2 deadline for Respondent to file a Petition for Fitness and the relevant Article 10.3 deadlines.